What You Need to Know About Food Service Manager

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 308,700 jobs for Food Service Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
-Due to new job openings and attrition, there will be an average of 36,800 job openings in this field each year.
+The BLS estimates 36,800 yearly job openings in this field.

 The states with the most job growth for Food Service Manager are Utah, Washington, and Arizona.
 Watch out if you plan on working in Vermont, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.